jpwall/egit/README.md

 `npm install -g egit`

-Done!
+Done! (sudo may be necessary depending on system configuration)

 ## Usage
 This program is intended to make it as simple as possible for someone to git add, commit, and push all at once.
 This can be done by executing:

 `egit [file.example] 'commit message' [branch]`

 And that's it!
-This is equivalent to doing:
+This is equivalent to executing:
 ```
 git add [file.example]
 git commit -m 'commit message'
 git push origin [branch]
 ```
-So, now the lengthy process of adding, commiting, and pushing over multiple lines is gone!
+Now the lengthy process of adding, commiting, and pushing over multiple lines is gone!